Veterans Day in Bend, Oregon

 Outdoor Things to Do Over Veterans Day Weekend

-Good outdoor options:
+Good outdoor options

-• Deschutes River Trail (Old Mill section)
+• Deschutes River Trail (Old Mill section) — Flat, easy walk with river and mountain views; coffee nearby.

 Indoor Things to Do Over Veterans Day Weekend